Skip to content

 & Buddhist Prayer Beads?

-Mala Beads, or Buddhist prayer beads, are a set of sacred rosary beads for chanting & counting mantras, meditation, prayer, yoga & reflection.
+Buddhist prayer beads, also know as Mala Beads, are a set of sacred rosary beads for chanting & counting mantras, meditation, prayer, yoga practices & reflection.

-Buddhist Prayer Beads are sometimes referred to as Japa mala, japa is a Sanskrit word meaning “repeat internally”.
+Buddhist Prayer Beads are also referred to as Japa mala, japa is a Sanskrit word meaning “repeat internally”.

-Our malas are made with great attention to detail using A grade & AA grade gemstones which we cleanse & bless before shipping worldwide from UK.
+We craft traditional mala beads with great attention to detail using A grade & AA grade gemstones, then cleanse & bless the beads before shipping worldwide from UK.

 Original Malas

 We make quality Buddhist rosary beads to an exact & high standard.
-Our prayer beads are uniquely designed & crafted, it is our 100% guarantee you are purchasing a Tibetan Mala Shop original!
+Our prayer beads are all unique designs, it is our 100% guarantee you are purchasing a Tibetan Mala Shop original!

 What is a Mantra?